anuragkapur/aws-infra-as-code/README.md

 AWS - Infra as code
 ===================

-This repository contains infrastructure code I use to manage my AWS account.
+This repository contains infrastructure code used to manage my AWS account.

 ## Pre-requisites
 * Terraform 0.12